Cauliflower Cheese Soup

 My weight loss is sort of going to plan.I have managed to stop gorging on the fridge contents but only because they’re not there any more.
 My name is Jenny and I am a Binger and as one of my friends said to me, inside is a morbidly obese, chain smoking alcoholic that has to be trussed up at all times.
 She was talking about herself but it is totally me too.
 I would so love to spend all my time squiffy with a cigarette hanging out of my mouth (in a glamorous red lipstick way ) stuffing my face with chips, cake and huge bars of Galaxy whenever it simply took my fancy.
 Basically it’s how I spent my twenties, lots of black Coffee, Cigarettes and Vodka with not an avocado or second thought in sight.
 God it was lush.
 But of course come your thirties and the party’s over.
 These unhealthy habits only bite you on the arse and give you an even bigger one with added dimples.
 So as I feel the cold hearted Mistress of Middleage’s breath close on my shoulder the time has come to leave the excesses behind, embrace the vegetable and step away from the Burger Van, Marlboro Lights and Tequila…in the sure and certain hope that I will resemble Kylie Minogue by April……..there has to be hope…

-This is a bobby dazzler of a Leek and Cauliflower Cheese Soup recipe, a perfect dish to help with your Cold Turkey.
+This is a bobby dazzler of a recipe for Cauliflower Cheese Soup.
+A perfect dish to help with your Cold Turkey.
 It’s Cheesy and savoury and seriously delicious.
-It’s blinkin ideal for Winter, full of vegetables that love each other and you could throw some pasta and chunks of ham to make a heartier meal if you needed something more.
+It’s blinkin ideal for Winter, full of vegetables that love each other and you could throw some pasta and chunks of ham to make a heartier meal if you needed something more and just as delicious.
 I usually serve homemade rolls or toast with Soup.
-I don’t think you can beat it but fresh Tiger Bread from Tescos comes a close second.
+I don’t think you can beat it but fresh Tiger Bread from Tesco comes a close second.
 Who needs a dirty kebab?….

 - 1 large cauliflower